osbuild/image-info/README.md

 #### Second step, running the CI

-Using a gitlab `trigger token` the github action starts the CI with a different workflow than the one used to run the regression testing.
+Using a GitLab `trigger token` the GitHub action starts the CI with a different workflow than the one used to run the regression testing.

 A job for each architecture and distribution listed in